xan105/node-ffi/README.md

 - [ffi-napi](https://www.npmjs.com/package/ffi-napi) (MIT)
 - [koffi](https://www.npmjs.com/package/koffi) (MIT)

+Syntax is inspired by Deno FFI.
+The goal was to be able to easily switch from `ffi-napi` to `koffi` or vice versa.

 📦 Scoped `@xan105` packages are for my own personal use but feel free to use them.

 Example